Fairblock/fairyring/docs/fairy_core/integration/03_fairyport.md

 # Integrating FairyPort

-To resolve the issue of fetching aggregated keyshares from FairyRing to the Destination chain, we introduce an ad-hoc relayer like solution woith FairyPort
+To resolve the issue of fetching aggregated keyshares from FairyRing to the Destination chain, we introduce an ad-hoc relayer like solution with FairyPort

 ## Working Principle

-The FairyPort is a simple service that can be set up to listen for Aggregated Keyshare Generation Events on the FairyRing via Websocket.
+The FairyPort is a simple service that is set up to listen for Aggregated Keyshare Generation Events on the FairyRing via Websocket.
 As soon as such an event occurs, it immediately makes a `CreateAggregatedKeyShare` Tx to the destination chain with the Aggregated KeyShare data.

 ## Why it Works